visier/api-samples/snapshot-recorder/README.md

 It provides a solution to preserve original metric values, ensuring consistency and avoiding issues caused by data corrections at a specific point in time.

-There are two sample queries included in this sample to highlight that Event-based metrics (like `resignationCount`) have different aggregation semantics than Subject-based ones (like `employeeCount`).
-This distinction is reflected also in the target objects; the Snapshot Overlays, which will compute values based on whether the values contained within are cumulative (Event-based) or not (Subject-based).
+The two sample queries in this application highlight the different aggregation semantics for event-based metrics like `resignationCount` and subject-based metrics like `employeeCount`.
+The snapshot overlays compute values based on whether the snapshot values are cumulative (event-based) or not cumulative (subject-based).

 ## Solution